elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 :that
 ```

-`do/end` blocks are a syntactic convenience built on top of the keyword ones.
+`do`-`end` blocks are a syntactic convenience built on top of the keyword ones.
 That's why `do/end` blocks do not require a comma between the previous argument and the block.
 They are useful exactly because they remove the verbosity when writing blocks of code.
 These are equivalent:

 ```elixir
 iex> if true do